tkettenba/esgf-wget/README.md

 Fill out the variables in esgf-wget-config.cfg.
 Example below.
 ```
 [django]
+# SECURITY WARNING: keep the secret key used in production secret!
+SECRET_KEY = ...

+# SECURITY WARNING: don't run with debug turned on in production!
+DEBUG = True

 ALLOWED_HOSTS = localhost,127.0.0.1

 # Expand the number of fields allowed for wget API